-Brisbane Airport is committed to working closely with the community, Airservices Australia, Airlines, aviation partners and Government at all levels to minimise the effects of noise associated with airport operations.
+Brisbane Airport is committed to working closely with the community, Airservices Australia, the airlines, and Commonwealth, State and Local Governments to minimise the effects of noise associated with airport operations on the community as much as possible.

 The strategic location of the airport adjacent to Moreton Bay with a 6km buffer zone to the nearest residential areas to the south, as planned in the 1970's, provides the opportunity to further maximise over the bay operations and height of aircraft over residential areas with the introduction of Brisbane's New Runway in 2020.